near/docs/docs/3.tutorials/auction/1-basic.md

 Ok, now we've seen the contract we need to make sure it works as expected; this is done through testing.
 It's good practice to implement exhaustive tests so you can ensure that any little change to your code down the line doesn't break your contract.

 In our rust repository, we have a unit test to check that the contract is initialized properly.
 Unit tests are used to test contract methods individually, these tests work well when little context is required.
-However, because our contract has operations like sending accounts $NEAR tokens, which happens external to the contract, we need an environment to test the contract.
+However, because our contract has operations like sending accounts $NEAR tokens, which happen external to the contract, we need an environment to test the contract.

 ---

-### Integration tests
+## Sandbox testing

 Integration tests allow you to deploy your contract (or contracts) in a sandbox to interact with it in a realistic environment where, for example, accounts have trackable balances Throughout this section, you'll see there is just one large test.
 This is because the contract only has one possible flow meaning all methods can be properly tested in one test.

+---

+### Creating the sandbox

 The first thing the test does is create the sandbox environment.